In A Nutshell

 Other Usenet Tips

 Before you can start downloading from the Usenet, you need to pay for Usenet access from a provider.
 You can expect to pay about $8-$20 per month for access.
 I recommend Usenetserver for Usenet access, and these are my other recommended Usenet Providers.
-I also recommending getting a back-up block account from a provider like Astraweb.

 The Best Usenet Client: SABNZDb (free)